carson-evans/AI-Sentiment-Analysis-IBM-Watson/README.md

 # Emotion Detector API

 ## Introduction
 The Emotion Detector API is a Python-Flask application that uses natural language processing to analyze text and identify the dominant emotion from the given input.
-It's part of an educational project for an IBM certification in developing AI applications.
-This app only works through IBM's cloud IDE.
+Part of an educational project for an IBM certification in developing AI applications on Coursera, this app only works through IBM's cloud IDE.

 ## Getting Started
 This section provides instructions to get the project running on your local machine for development and testing purposes.

 ### Prerequisites
-You need Python 3.6+ and Flask installed on your system.
+- Python
+- Flask
+- IBM CLoud IDE

 ### Installation
 Clone the repository and install the required dependencies within a virtual environment: